 2.1 Organization

 The MTConnect Institute Standards Committee (MTCI-SC) will consist of its members, Working Groups and Secretariat.
-It will have a title, scope, and an interest category system for its members.
-The membership will be sufficiently diverse to ensure reasonable balance and that no single interest category will constitute a majority of the membership of the consensus body.
+Members will be classified by interest category.
+The membership will be sufficiently diverse to ensure reasonable balance and that no single interest category constitutes a majority of the membership of the consensus body.
 MTCI will periodically (at least annually) assess the balance of interest categories.
 Should an imbalance occur, the MTCI will engage in outreach activity through available media (trade publications, trade association membership, ANSI Standards Action, MTCI Newsletter, etc.) to recruit membership and negate that imbalance.

-2.1.1 Standards Committee Members
+2.1.1 Officers

-There will be a Chairperson and a Vice-Chairperson appointed by the Secretariat;
+There will be a Chairperson and a Vice-Chairperson (“Officers”) appointed by the Secretariat;

-Officers automatically become MTCI-SC Members if they are not already;

 The Vice-Chairperson will carry out the Chairperson's duties if the Chairperson is unable to do so;

 Officers unable to continue their term will be replaced by the Secretariat and serve the remainder of their predecessor’s term;